Ludwig Frank: The Prussian three-class voting law and the appeal for a political mass strike

-The Prussian three class voting system ("Dreiklassenwahlrecht") had long been disparaged by progressive commentators.
-Based on ancien-régime French voting systems, its application in Prussia, since before 1850, divided voters into three classes according to the amount of tax they paid.
-From each "class" the Prussian state would endeavour to collect approximately the same amount of tax revenue: but the class containing rich people contained a lesser number of tax payers and the class containing the poorest people contained the largest number of voters.
+The Prussian three-class voting system ("Dreiklassenwahlrecht") had long been disparaged by progressive commentators.
+It divided voters into three classes ranked in order by the amount of tax each voter paid, with total tax payments and the number of electors chosen the same in each class.
+The class containing those who paid the highest taxes had the fewest voters, and the class containing those who paid the least in taxes the most.
 This meant that a rich voter carried far more voting weight in elections than a poor voter.
-It was the poor voters who were most likely to vote for the Social Democrats.
-The journalist-historian Rolf Gustav Haebler (who grew up not in Prussia but in Baden) described the "Dreiklassenwahlrecht" voting system as "the best bulwark of Prussian reaction".
-It enabled conservative traditionalist élites to dominate politics in Prussia, which was by far the largest "state" in imperial Germany.
+It was the poor voters who were most likely to vote for the Social Democrats (SPD).
+The journalist-historian Rolf Gustav Haebler (who grew up not in Prussia but in Baden) described the three-class voting system as "the best bulwark of Prussian reaction".
+It enabled conservative traditionalist élites to dominate politics in Prussia, which was by far the largest state in imperial Germany.
 Rapid industrialisation during the second half of the nineteenth century brought massive increases in population and of sheer wealth, along with major population shifts, all of which intensified popular pressure for reform of Prussia's quasi-feudal voting arrangements.
-On 11 January 1910 the emperor announced a reform.
+On 11 January 1910 the Emperor announced a reform.
 However, the practical impact of the reform proposed would have been very modest.
-On the streets of Germany's booming cities the reform proposals triggered a series of demonstrations by protestors demanding the abolition of the three class voting system.
+On the streets of Germany's booming cities the reform proposals triggered a series of demonstrations by protestors demanding the abolition of the three-class voting system.
 Ludwig Frank, addressing the Reichstag on 19 February 1910, backed the street demonstrations, highlighting both the determination of the demonstrators and the resolutely peaceful character of the street campaigners.

-With the effects of the Prussian "Dreiklassenwahlrecht" subjected to increased scrutiny after 1912, Social Democrats it was noted that a succession of state-level and municipal elections the SPD was repeatedly disadvantaged by application of the voting system, receiving far smaller numbers of seats than would have resulted from a simple apportionment based on overall vote share.
-The impact of this democratic under-representation was repeatedly highlighted by decisions taken in state-level parliaments and municipal councils by decisions that contradicted SPD principals and policies and which, in the eyes of SPD leaders and other progressive elements in the liberal class, disadvantaged working class voters.
+With the effects of the Prussian three-class system subjected to increased scrutiny after 1912, Social Democrats noted that a succession of state-level and municipal elections the SPD was repeatedly disadvantaged by application of the voting system, receiving far fewer seats than would have resulted from a simple apportionment based on overall vote share.
+The impact of this democratic under-representation was repeatedly highlighted by decisions taken in state-level parliaments and municipal councils by decisions that contradicted SPD principles and policies and which, in the eyes of SPD leaders and other progressive elements in the liberal class, disadvantaged working class voters.
 This was reflected in an intensification of pressure to campaign effectively for a more democratic voting system on those reformist parliamentary representatives who had managed to jump through the necessary hoops to win a parliamentary voice.
-Nevertheless, during 1913 (and indeed till 1918) all attempts to achieve meaningful electoral reform failed.
+Nevertheless, during 1913 (and indeed till 1918), all attempts to achieve meaningful electoral reform failed.